Point forecasting and forecast evaluation with generalized Huber loss: Conclusion

 \section{Conclusion}

-We have defined the Huber functional in such a way that it is the set of optimal point forecasts for minimizing the expected score under the generalized Huber loss scoring function.
+We have defined the Huber functional so that it gives the set of optimal point forecasts for minimizing the expected generalized Huber loss.
 The Huber functional is an intermediary between quantiles and expectiles, which it nests as edge cases.
 The Huber functional incorporates more information about a predictive distribution $F$ than quantiles, yet unlike expectiles it is not sensitive to the behavior of $F$ at its tails.
 We have shown that the Huber functional is elicitable, given a characterization of its consistent scoring functions and stated the mixture representation for those scoring functions.
 These theoretical results enable the use of the Huber functional and its associated consistent scoring functions within a theoretically sound framework for point forecasting and evaluation (see \cite{gneiting2011making}, \cite{gneiting2014probabilistic}, \cite{ehm2016quantiles} and the references therein).
 Moreover, the Huber functional is shown to arise naturally within decision theory for a broad class of investment problems, and within this context the mixture representation facilitates some justification for the choice of consistent scoring function when point forecasts targeting the Huber functional are utilized by a heterogeneous user group.

-Finally, we have shown that Huber loss can be used as a robust scoring function of forecasts targeting the mean in situations with contaminated observational data, noting that rankings of forecasts that target the Huber mean are more resilient to distortion in such situations.
-While much of the literature related to point forecasts in recent years has emphasized the use of consistent scoring functions, there appears to be little addressing this particular issue of robustness.
-It is hoped the exploration of this issue stimulates some research in this direction.